biography: biography (detailed version) short biography 1 short biography 2

 After first completing studies in mathematics, music pedagogy and viola in Cologne, he was violist with Musica Antiqua Cologne for a number of years.
 His formative vocal training was with Prof. Josef Metternich and Prof. Irmgard Hartmann.
 He received his diploma at the Musikhochschule in Mainz and is now working with Gundula Hintz.

-Recent highlights were Wagner's Tristan and Isolde with the Royal Stockholm Philharmonic Orchestra under the direction of Karina Canellakis in Stockholm Konzerthuset, "Jesus" in Bach's Matthäus Passion with the Nederlands Kamerorchest under the direction of Jonathan Cohen in Concertgebouw Amsterdam, Messiah with La Chapelle Harmonique in Versailles and Mendelssohn's Elias in the Brussels Palais Beaux-Arts.
+After his debuts in recent seasons at the Opéra national du Rhin in Strasbourg, at the Hamburg State Opera, the Berlin State Opera, the Semperoper in Dresden, the Opéra Bastille in Paris and the Teatro Real in Madrid since 2015 Raimund Nolte is regularly heard at the Bayreuth Festival.
+In 2022 and 2023 he sang "Donner" in "Das Rheingold" in the new production of "Der Ring der Nibelungen".
+Other recent highlights were Wagner's Tristan and Isolde with the Royal Stockholm Philharmonic Orchestra under the direction of Karina Canellakis in the Stockholm Konzerthuset, Bach's Matthäus Passion with the Nederlands Kamerorchest under the direction of Jonathan Cohen in the Concertgebouw, Messiah with La Chapelle Harmonique in Versailles and Mendelssohn`s Elias in the Brussels Palais Beaux-Arts.
 In Badajoz he debuted as Gurnemanz in Wagner's "Parsifal" under the direction of Pablo Heras-Casado.
+At the Seebühne of the Bregenz Festival he sang 2024 Kuno in Weber's "Der Freischütz" in Philipp Stölzl's acclaimed production.
+Nolte can also be heard in this role in 2025 at the opera houses in Ghent, Antwerp and again in Bregenz.

 Raimund Nolte is lecturer in singing at the University of Music and Dance in Cologne.